DisDisturbed/Hornet_AXI/README.md

-The Verilog testbench `Wrapper_test_sv_tb.sv` expects the firmware hex file to be present in the simulation directory.
+The Verilog testbench the testbench expects the firmware hex file to be present in the simulation directory.